 In this guide, we look at how to make elements span across columns inside the multi-column (multicol) container and how to control how the columns are filled.

-To cause an item to span across columns use the property
+To cause an item to span across columns, use the

 all.
-This will cause the element to span all of the columns.
+This will cause the element to become a spanner, spanning all the columns.

 column-span: all and spans all of the columns.

 In this second example, the heading is inside an

 <article> element, yet still spans the content as expected.

 When a spanner is introduced, it breaks the flow of columns; columns restart after the spanner, effectively creating a new set of column boxes.
 The content does not jump over a spanning element.

 column-span can have only two values.
 The initial value

 none means the item does not span and remains within a column.
 The value